fluxcd/website/content/en/docs/migration/helm-operator-migration.md

       version: 1.2.3
       # Alternative values file to use as the default values,
       # expected to be a relative path in the sourceRef
+      valuesFiles:
+       - values.yaml
-      valuesFile: values-prod.yaml
+       - values-prod.yaml
       sourceRef:
         kind: HelmRepository
         name: my-repository
 ```

-When the `valuesFile` is defined, the chart will be (re)packaged with the values from the referenced file as the default values.
-Note that this behavior is different from the Helm Operator and requires a full set of alternative values, as the referenced values are no longer merged with the default values.
+When `valuesFiles` is defined, the chart will be (re)packaged with the values from the referenced files as the default values, merged in the order they appear.
+Note that this behavior is different from the Helm Operator as the default values (values.yaml) are not merged by default and must be explicitly added to the list.

 ##### External source references